isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-metal-door/index.md

 ### Step 5: Apply Rust Remover
 You'll need to apply some
 rust remover
-that'll appear due to the presence of normal moisture - �this will mainly be on windowsills and radiators.
+that'll appear due to the presence of normal moisture - this will mainly be on windowsills and radiators.
 Thus, it's evident that removing paint from the metal door will require more care than just scrapping the paint coat layers.
-Rust removers will soak the metal rust and restore the door metal surface without scrubbing or chipping.�However, you can also use white vinegar to remove the door metal rust.
+Rust removers will soak the metal rust and restore the door metal surface without scrubbing or chipping.However, you can also use white vinegar to remove the door metal rust.
 It'll also soak or cover the metal surface - next, allow it to soak for 3 hours or overnight before scrubbing off the rusty paste.
 Some good products in this class include wink 1081, jelmar calcium, and wd-40 specialist.
 > See Also:
 > Removing rust from large metal objects